Modal Verbs vs. Auxiliary Verbs

 With Main Verbs

-Both auxiliary verbs and modals must be used with the main verb and cannot be used alone (unless there is a short answer such as "I can." and "I am.").
+Both auxiliary verbs and modals must be used with a main verb and cannot be used alone (unless they are used in a short answer such as "I can." or "I am.").
 Have a look:

 I shall send him a letter.
 (Not "I shall him a letter.")